Nahro Dehri

-Nahro Dehri is a village in Aurangabad district, Bihar.
-Nahro Dehri is a small village in Bihar, with a population of 300.
-Nahro Dehri is located 30 kilometres north from Aurangabad, the district city of Bihar.
-20 Kilometres north from Anugrah Narayan Road Railway station.
-5.5 Kilometres east from NH-98.
+Nahro Dehri is a village in Aurangabad district, Bihar, India, with a population of 300.
+Nahro Dehri is located 30 kilometres north from Aurangabad, the district city of Bihar; 20 Kilometres north from Anugrah Narayan Road Railway station; and 5.5 Kilometres east from NH-98.

 Residents are mostly Hindus of the Rajput caste.
-Main language of this village is Hindi and Magadhi.
+The main languages are Hindi and Magadhi.

 Education

 95% people of this village are well educated.
-This village has a private school named Shri Tridandi Dev Vidya Niketan and a Government Primary School.
+This village has a private school named Shri Tridandi Dev Vidya Niketan and a government primary school.